sarsamurmu/zusty/pages/src/docs/container/column.md

 ---

-## Activating Column for All Breakpoints
+## Activating column for all breakpoints
 You can activate column for all breakpoints by adding class `zust-active@all`{.class}.

 ```html {snippet}